Ouyang: Geographical origins

 In terms of distribution Ouyangs have mostly been confined to southern China, especially the areas of southern Jiangxi, central Hubei and eastern Henan, with smaller pockets in Guangdong, Sichuan, Hunan and Guangxi.

 Notable clans

 The most prominent of the Ouyang clans historically was undoubtedly that of Yongfeng in Jiangxi, which produced a number of scholars who reached prominence in the imperial bureaucracy.
 Genealogical lineages and family trees have been established for a number of Ouyang clans around China, showing migration patterns from the Song to the Qing dynasty.

-In Vietnam, this clan was often shortcut as Âu (歐), Dương (阳) or Dương/Giàng (陽).
+In Vietnam, this clan was often shortcut as Âu (歐) or Dương/Giàng (陽).